skyrimunificationproject/skyrimunificationproject.github.io/index.markdown

 ![UltrawideLg]

 These mods are specific patches, or include installation options, for 21:9 widescreen support.
-Following the 1.6.1130 patch, Dear Diary has many problems with ultrawide and these patches make an attempt to fix it.
-Results not fully guaranteed: we test ultrawide but fixing it is very difficult.
+With the recent SKSE mod to revert 1130 changes, widescreen should "just work" with the appropriate patches.
 32:9 support is not and will never be offered, sorry.

 ---